This is an Article published for the Benefit of Homeowners reading our Articles regularly so that one can walk the path of sustainable energy!

 All said and done, though the Solar versus Utility debate has its subjective points of view, not to mention numerous pros and cons on either side, the reality remains the same.
 The need for green energy is a necessity for sustenance on a global scale, and yet the twenty-first century is straddled between the traditional resources and those that are now deemed clean.

-Though the deliberation is on, individual states are beginning to look for solutions that will tackle both sides, sustainably.
+Though the deliberation is on, individual states are beginning to look for solutions that will tackle both sides sustainably.
 Vermont, California and even New York are beginning to approach the utility sector as a large power bank of service, instead of just a source of electricity.
 This may alter the relationship between solar grids and utility grids, allowing them to cross paths without having to lose either form of resource.

 States like Arizona are proof that the present model of a utility power structure is not functional anymore, and they are bound to see a decline in revenue and balanced functionality if they continue to look at solar distribution as the villain.
-There is a theory that the only way to force the utility companies and government’s hand to address the reality of the issue is to block out subsidies, asking the question of how sustainable and affordable power can be distributed in such a situation.
+There is a theory that the only way to force the utility companies and government’s hand to address the reality of the issue is to block out subsidies and address the question of how sustainable and affordable power can be distributed in such a situation.